hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Both items 1. and 2.2. listed above require the client (secondary) to authenticate the server (primary) using a configured authentication domain name if XoT is used.

-It is noted that use of a TLS proxy in front of the primary server is a simple deployment solution that can enable server side XoT.

-# IANA Considerations

-None.

 # Security Considerations